BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/iam-permissions-api.md

 Permissions are rooted in the `/v1/permissions` collection.

 Each permission is the basic unit to provide a way to limit applications' access to sensitive information.

-Access to resources in the system depends on the access control list set for them.
-Depending on the access control list, a caller may need to prove its identity by means of an **access token** passed to the `Authorization` header (`Authorization: Bearer {token}`).
-Please visit @ref:[Authentication](authentication.md) to learn more about how to retrieve an access token.

 @@@ note { .tip title="Authorization notes" }

 When  modifying permissions, the caller must have `permissions/write` permissions on the path `/`.

 When  reading permissions, the caller must have `permissions/read` permissions on the path `/`.

+Please visit @ref:[Authentication & authorization](authentication.md) section to learn more about it.

 @@@